icclab/rosdocked-irlab/README.md

-# Rosdocked
+# Rosdocked-irlab
+A docker container with some of the robotic simulations from the cloud robotics initiative @ ICCLab

 ## TL;DR

-Run our ROS kinetic environment including the workspace and projects
+Run our ROS noetic environment including the workspace and projects

-	cd workspace_included
+	cd WORKSPACE
-	./run-with-dev.sh
+	docker-compose -f docker-compose-cpu.yml up

-A container (robopaas/rosdocked-kinetic-workspace-included) will be pulled and started, it will have access to your X server.
+A container (robopaas/rosdocked-noetic-cpu:latest) will be pulled and started.
+Another container running noVNC will be started and you'll be able to access it and see the GUI through a browser at: http://localhost

+In order to access the container and start our components, in another console, you'll have to find the ros container and enter it, e.g.:

+	docker ps
+	docker exec -it workspace_ros_1 bash

 You can try our projects within it, e.g., to run the robot navigation project: